khirsch/github-api/README.md

 1. Clone this repository to your desktop: `git clone https://github.com/khirsch/githunt.git`
 2. Navigate to the 'githunt' folder
-3. Run the following commands in this order:
+3. Run these commands in the following order:
   * `$ npm install`
   * `$ bower install`
   * `$ gulp build`